 - 1995 - Created Putnam County Community Development Corporation to foster business development and jobs in Putnam County.

 - 1995 - Gary Tribble served as Chairman of Missouri Bankers Association - the first Putnam County resident to do so.

-- 1996 - David Tribble served on the American Banking National Agriculture and Rural Affairs Committee - the first in Northern Missouri for decades.
+- 1996 - David Tribble served on the American Bankers Association National Agriculture and Rural Affairs Committee - the first in Missouri for decades.